Erin Smith

 Why Biology

 “I chose to teach biology because I love thinking about humans’ place in the larger ecosystem and considering the interconnected web of interactions and processes on Earth.
-I have been inspired by students making these connections as well—I especially am struck when students are able to experience biology in the context of their everyday lives.
 My love for biology carries over to the classroom when I see students exploring and asking questions about the world around them.”

 Professional Experience